 The diffused nature of criminal justice in the United States, however, means that most reforms will require the active cooperation of state and local authorities.
 Gaining that cooperation could entail a “carrot and stick” approach.
 State and local law enforcement and political leaders may welcome additional funding but could push back against more active federal oversight, including federal funds that are contingent on adoption of various reforms, contending that they are better positioned to understand the unique aspects of their communities.

-Biden’s rural agenda is focused on economic development through investments in agriculture and infrastructure, while concurrently improving access to health care in rural communities.
+Biden’s rural agenda is focussed on economic development through investments in agriculture and infrastructure, while concurrently improving access to health care in rural communities.

 Biden’s plan for rural farming will not only build on traditional agriculture supports but also introduce new aspects involving environmental sustainability and other economic investment.
 This may introduce complexities in implementation for state and local agriculture officials.